trangdata/tpot-fss-ms/manuscript.md

 [Computation time]
 With dataset selector, each pipeline individual of a TPOT generation during optimization holds lower complexity due to lower dimension of a selected  subset.
 Therefore, TPOT-DS is more computationally efficient than standard TPOT.
-On a low performance computing machine, each replication of TPOT-DS on simulated data takes [] seconds, whereas standard TPOT takes [] seconds.

 A limitation of the DS analysis is the required predefition of subsets prior to executing TPOT-DS.
 While this characteristic of an intelligent system is desirable when *a prior* knowledge on the biomedical data is available, it might pose as a challenge when this knowledge is inadequate, such as when analyzing data of a brand-new disease.